MartinCerny-awin/pseudolocale/Readme.md

 Default is `0`.

-    pseudoloc.option.extend = 0.3; //30%
+    pseudolocale.option.extend = 0.3; //30%
-    pseudoloc.str('A test string with a %token%.')
+    pseudolocale.str('A test string with a %token%.')
     // [!!Ȃ ťēšť ŝťŕĩŉğ ŵĩťħ â %token%.        !!]

 #### Override

 Specifies an override character that all characters in the string will be replaced with.
 Used to easily spot unlocalized strings.
-Set to `undefined` to go back to regular pseudolocalization.
+Set to `undefined` to go back to regular pseudolocalealization.

 Default is `undefined`.

-    pseudoloc.option.override = '_';
+    pseudolocale.option.override = '_';
-    pseudoloc.str('A test string with a %token%.')
+    pseudolocale.str('A test string with a %token%.')
     // [!!_____________________%token%_!!]

 ## Installation
 Using npm:

-    $ npm install pseudoloc
+    $ npm install pseudolocale

 ## Building

-To build the minified javascript files for _pseudoloc_, run `npm install` to install dependencies and then:
+To build the minified javascript files for _pseudolocale_, run `npm install` to install dependencies and then:

     $ make build

 ## Running tests

-To run the tests for _pseudoloc_, run `npm install` to install dependencies and then:
+To run the tests for _pseudolocale_, run `npm install` to install dependencies and then:

     $ make test

 ## Running benchmarks

-To run the benchmarks for _pseudoloc_, run `npm install` to install dependencies and then:
+To run the benchmarks for _pseudolocale_, run `npm install` to install dependencies and then:

     $ make benchmark